Last Updated on November 14, 2022

 |Microsoft Certified Solutions Expert (MCSE): Server Infrastructure||CRISC – Certified in Risk and Information Systems Control||CISSP – Certified Information Systems Security Professional|

 |CompTIA Security/Network+||Cisco Certified Networking Professional (CCNP) Routing and Switching||CompTIA A+|

 If you're a recent graduate and haven't got much in the lines of work experience, you may need to incorporate an extra section into your resume to add some razzle-dazzle:

 Every internship counts.
-Internships show that you are determined, hard-working, willing to learn, and you take your future career seriously.
+Internships show that you are determined, hard-working, and willing to learn, and you take your future career seriously.
 They will add some spice to your resume and make your junior resume look infinitely more professional.
 All your internships count.
 They show you’re determined, willing to learn, and serious about your future career.
 And they make your jr IT Specialist resume look professional.